Urban Breed: Career

 In the summer of 2012 Urban joined Project Arcadia and shortly after began recording vocals for their second album, A Time Of Changes.
-He performed live with Project Arcadia in October 2012 in support of metal giants Accept.
+He performed live with Project Arcadia in October 2012 in support of the metal band Accept.

 "A Time of Changes" was released on 9 September 2014 in North America, 29 September 2014 in the rest of the world through Nightmare Records.
 Their first video, for "Formidable Foe" was released on 6 August 2014.
 The album was highly acclaimed by fans and by critics in various reviews.

+In 2022, it was announced via the band's Facebook page that Urban would not be continuing with the band.